Ngā Aromātai hanganga ā-whare

 - let you know if work can continue while you fix the failed items

-- that you need to book a re-inspection of the fixed items, at an additional cost.
+- tell you that you need to book a re-inspection of the fixed items, at an additional cost.

 In some cases, an inspection may fail due to major non-compliance and this must be corrected immediately.